MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-read-and-parse-a-recurrence-pattern.md

 ---

-# How to: Read and Parse a Recurrence Pattern
+# Read and Parse a Recurrence Pattern

- **Last modified:** July 23, 2011

- * **Applies to:** Outlook *
+**Applies to**: Outlook

 MAPI can be used to read and parse a recurrence pattern for an appointment.

-For information about how to download, view, and run the code from the MFCMAPI application project referenced in this topic, see [How to: Install the Samples Used in This Section](how-to-install-the-samples-used-in-this-section.md).
+For information about how to download, view, and run the code from the MFCMAPI application project referenced in this topic, see [Install the Samples Used in This Section](how-to-install-the-samples-used-in-this-section.md).

 ###